signumsoftware/framework/Signum.Engine/Linq/Linq.Join.md

 }
 ```

-It look to us that these method signatures were designed with Linq to Objects in mind.
+In our opinion, this method signatures were designed with Linq to Objects in mind.
 They promote hierarchical sequences (`GroupJoin`) and try to centralize the nasty `DefaultIfEmpty` method.
 When used in Linq to Sql is has some disadvantages though:

 * It takes 3 operators to make a `LEFT OUTER JOIN`.
 In database, outer joins are so common that this is just not acceptable.
 * This approach doesn't work for `RIGHT OUTER JOIN`, neither for `FULL OUTER JOIN`.
-* The `GroupJoin` translation get's affected by why g is actually used.
-What if it is used twice, with and without the `DefaultIfEmpty` operator.
+* The `GroupJoin` translation is affected by how g is actually used.
+What if it is used twice, with and without the `DefaultIfEmpty` operator?.

 At the end, we found the Linq to Sql join strategy is over-complicated.
 They try too hard to keep the 'they are just objects' abstraction but instead of making it simpler (like with dot joins) they make it much more complex.
 That's why we are following a different path here.